Catalan matroid decompositions of certain positroids: Standardizing lattice paths to Dyck paths

 If $w \in S_{2n}$ is the identity permutation, then $\P_w = {[2n] \choose n}$.
 In this case, Theorem~\ref{thm:Pw-formula} reads

 where $\ell_1, \ldots, \ell_k$ are the lengths of runs of anti-fixed points of each $v$.

 Here is a similar identity for Dyck paths.
 We can view any $I \in {[2n] \choose n}$ as a lattice path from $(0,0)$ to $(2n,0)$ by taking one step for each $i = 1, 2, \ldots, 2n$, either $(1,1)$ or $(1,-1)$ depending on whether $i \in I$ or $i \notin I$.
-We say such a lattice path has a \emph{peak} at step $i$ if step $i$ is an up-step and step $i+1$ is a down-step.
-The \emph{height} of an up-step $i$ (or a peak at $i$) in a Dyck path is the $y$-coordinate of its endpoint; that is, the number of up-steps (weakly) before $i$ minus the number of down-steps before $i$.
-By the height of a peak $i$ we will mean the height of the corresponding up-step.
+We say such a lattice path has a \emph{peak} at step $i$ if step $i$ is an upstep and step $i{+}1$ is a downstep.
+The \emph{height} of an upstep $i$ in a Dyck path is the $y$-coordinate of its endpoint; that is, the number of upsteps (weakly) before $i$ minus the number of downsteps before $i$.
+By the height of a peak $i$ we will mean the height of the corresponding upstep.

-\begin{defn} A \emph{saw} in a lattice path is a maximal consecutive sequence of height $1$ peaks. \end{defn} Here ``consecutive'' means what it should for peaks, that the corresponding step indices are separated by $2$.
+\begin{defn} A \emph{saw} in a lattice path is a maximal consecutive sequence of height $1$ peaks. \end{defn} Here, two peaks are \emph{consecutive} if their upsteps occur in positions $i$ and $i+2$ for some $i$.
 The following identity will be the Dyck path analogue of \eqref{eq:123-avoiding-identity}. \begin{lem} For any $n$,

 where $2\ell_1, \ldots, 2\ell_k$ are the lengths of the saws of each Dyck path $D$. \end{lem}

 This identity is not hard to prove.
 Suppose $I \in {[2n] \choose n}$ is a lattice path.
 The \emph{standardization} of $I$ is the Dyck path $\st(I)$ obtained by replacing each maximal segment of $I$ below the $x$-axis with a saw of the same length.